 At MBA Financial Strategists, we will help you determine how much money you will need to retire based on your lifestyle goals.
 We do this by identifying your income, as well as your commitments.
 From there, we work with you to develop a new budget and investment plan to achieve your goals.

-As you get closer to retirement, you might start to think more about what you need to do to achieve the financial security and freedom to see out your retirement.
+As you get closer to retirement, you might start to think more about what you need to do to achieve financial security and freedom to see out your retirement.
 This may be especially relevant for you if you and your partner are looking to retire around the same time.

-We work with you to establish when you want to retire and then begin forward retirement planning to determine how much money you will need based on your plans.
+As expert financial advisors, we work with you to establish when you want to retire and then begin forward retirement planning to determine how much money you will need based on your plans.

-This planning will then inform what you can do to accumulate enough retirement savings within your timeframe.
+This planning will then inform you what you can do to accumulate enough retirement savings within your timeframe.
 From here, we will work out the details with you and then review and recommend retirement income products.
 These products are aimed at maximising any entitlements, as well as social security benefits.
-We will also ensure you aren’t underinsured
+We will also ensure you aren’t underinsured.

 If you are currently retired and are concerned about your spending because you are unsure if you are managing your money correctly, we can help.